indrora/ponzu/docs/spec.md

 However, what makes Tar useful is that it's pretty much "read header, set idx=0, crank the read head".
-The constant string manipulation that has to be done as well as a quadtradic extraction time for certain GNU tar files means that there are Many ways that the format could be imroved.
+The constant string manipulation that has to be done as well as a quadtradic extraction time for certain GNU tar files means that there are Many ways that the format could be improved.

 For an interesting look at what tar is like in practice, see